Learn how to write better and faster even if you’re not confident about your writing skills with these five simple tips.

 While it may not be practical for everyone to write purposefully every day, it is not impossible either in the digital world we live in today.
 You could commit to writing one social post every day.

-For example, you can commit to writing 1 post on LinkedIn for the next month.
+For example, you can commit to writing 1 post on LinkedIn each month.
 Or even easier, writing 1 daily tweet if you cannot commit to writing long-form content initially.

 It may not be a practical idea for even serious writers to write long-form content every day.
 That’s okay!
 What’s more important is being consistent and regular with your writing.